AnannayS/ASL_Alphabet_Detection/README.md

 ![alt text](https://github.com/AnannayS/ASL_Alphabet_Detection/blob/main/test_results.png?raw=true)

 ## Next Steps:
-* Expanding the vocabulary to include common ASL expressions.
+* Expanding the vocabulary to include common ASL expressions
-* Experimenting with thresholding and other preprocessing techniques to allow the model to learn faster and be more compact.
+* Experimenting with thresholding and other preprocessing techniques to allow the model to learn faster and be more compact
-* Combine with a camera module to allow for real-time translation.
+* Combine with a camera module to allow for real-time translation
-* ”Reversing the translation process, i.e. writing/speech to sign language.
+* ”Reversing the translation process, i.e. writing/speech to sign language